 However, the high occurrence of premature births and low birth weights for the children, for mothers with high urinary fluoride levels, suggests that problems of birth in areas of common fluorosis could provide a biological process to explain the IQ deficits rather than a direct chemical toxicity processes.

 The power to conclude the results to how exposures may impact the general population is limited given the lack of data on fluoride during pregnancy.
 There are no reference values for urinary fluoride in pregnant women base on the study.

-The deficiency of data on fluoride content in water given that purpose of fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.
+The deficiency of data on fluoride content in water given that fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.

 People are not aware of the evidence suggesting the population is exposed to significant levels of neurotoxicants.
 Yet, people cannot rule out the potential for unrestrained confounding due to other factors, including diet, that may affect urinary fluoride secretion and that may be related to cognition.

-It is better to track how much water you drink in a day, just make sure if you are not at home, you have to consider safety and cleanliness of the water you are going to drink.
+It is better to track how much water you drink in a day.
+Just make sure if you are not at home, you have to consider the safety and cleanliness of the water you will drink.
 You can get enough water each day by drinking water and consuming fluids like soup and drinks, along with lots of fruits and vegetables, which contain water.

 At some point, people don’t think about the water they drink.
 Looking for a tap, fill a glass, and drink.
 Is the water you're drinking safe and clean?
 What if your tap water suddenly became contaminated?
 Here are quick tips for you.